-It’s no secret that I’m a fan of Google Fonts, but I’m also an huge advocate of Typekit Fonts as well.
-I love the variety of fonts that Google offers, and that they are free to use, but once in a while I want to take my website to a higher level.
+It’s no secret I’m a fan of Google Fonts, but I’m also an huge advocate of Typekit Fonts as well.
+I love the variety of fonts that Google offers, and they are free to use, but once in a while I want to take my website to a higher level.

 If you’re wondering how to add Typekit Fonts into your Genesis website, I’ve got good news for you.
 It’s quite simple, and I’m going to show you below.